elenajusto/space_robotics_a3/advanced.md

  * rviz2
  Then add two image topic and add the image_after adn image_before topics.
 You will now be able to view the changes and original image.

+ To see the images detecting the artifacts you must run this line:
+  * ros2 run model_runner model_runner

  To then move around use this command in another terminal:
  * ros2 run teleop_twist_keyboard teleop_twist_keyboard